Multarix/Guildbot/docs/commands.md

 `Info, Stats`
 #### Description:
 Posts some bot statistics such as:<br/>
-Memory Usage, Node & Discord.js versions, the uptime of the bot as well as how many users, channels and servers it has access to.<br/>
+Memory Usage, Node & Discord.js versions, the uptime of the bot as well as how many users, channels and servers it has access to.
 #### Usage Example:
 `!info`
 <br/>